gboeing/ppde642/syllabus/readme.md

 **Mar 3 - Urban network analysis I**

-We introduce the theory and methods of computational spatial network analysis, including spatially-embedded graphs and libraries to model and analyze urban infrastructure networks.
+We introduce the theory and methods of computational spatial network analysis, including spatially-embedded graphs and libraries to model and analyze urban infrastructure networks and the flows upon them.

 Readings to be completed prior to class: